miketaylr/miketaylr.com-blog/_posts/2014-10-07-max-width-in-firefox-mobile-browser-checkboxes.md

 And if you check out this demo I <strike>stole</strike> modified from the [aforementioned blog post][hack] in Firefox OS or Firefox for Android, it's easy to see how mobile Firefox browsers really struggle with this technique.
 I've removed `opacity: 0` and added an `outline` (because of that `!important` border declaration in the UA style sheet. 💩) to make it extra clear. ([Here's a screenshot][screenshot] for those on Freedom-hating platforms (and non-mobile readers)).

 So without adding `max-width` or `max-height` it *does* work.
-It's just the version of working that requires you to guess where a hidden checkbox is and have fingers delicate enough to use it.
+It's just the version of *working* that requires you to guess where a hidden checkbox is (and have fingers delicate enough to use it).

 But given that Chrome Mobile, Mobile Safari, Opera Mobile (Presto) Classic™... and probably more don't need the additional `max-width` to work around their UA style sheets, I wonder if we could get away with removing it.
 We might just fix who-knows-how-many custom styled checkboxes out in the wild in the process of doing so.
 Or all hell might break loose.
 Only one way to find out.